 Figure 7 shows the monthly trend in uptake of residential ASHP.
-Uptake has been trending up since 2014, but a rapid acceleration has occurred since mid-2020, initially due to funds diverted to equipment spend during the wider outbreak of COVID-19 and periods of lock down and additional incentives for uptake provided by state governments.
+Uptake has been trending up since 2014, but a rapid acceleration has occurred since mid-2020.
+A distinct seasonal pattern has occurred in the last few years with monthly STC creation peaking each November before the year-end.